 As a parish of the Diocese of Australia & New Zealand (within the Russian Orthodox Church Outside Russia), our ruling bishop is Metropolitan Hilarion (First Hierarch of ROCOR, and, Archbishop of Australia & New Zealand).
 He is assisted by Bishop George of Canberra, who administers our Diocese.
 Further, as part of ROCOR, we are within the Church of Russia, headed by Patriarch Kyril.

 Holy Annunciation Orthodox Church is a parish of the Australia and New Zealand Diocese of the Russian Orthodox Church Outside of Russia (ROCOR).
 We are the only Orthodox Christian parish in Brisbane dedicated to the worship of God in the English language.

 Our parishioners are from all over the world, with birthplaces spanning from Australia and New Zealand, to Russia and Southeast Asia, to the British Isles, South Africa, North America and beyond.
 All are united by our common faith, and we welcome any to join us, and experience the Church that Christ founded.

 We are located at: 163 Park Road, Woolloongabba, 4102.

 We are easy to get to via private transport, being between Annerley and Ipswich Roads, and near the Southeast Freeway (M3).
 There is plenty of street parking available, as well as limited backyard parking.

-For those using public transport, we are on the same street as Park Road Train Station and Boggo Road Busway Station (less than a kilometre away), and within walking distance of Mater Hill Busway Station.
+For those using public transport, we are on the same street as Park Road Train Station and Boggo Road Busway Station (less than a kilometre away).

 The simplest way to establish how to get to our parish is by using the ‘Directions’ tool within Google Maps (click here).